-I. Capital Assets and Depreciation
+Capital Assets and Depreciation

 Capital assets are recorded at cost where historical records are available and at an estimated original cost where no historical records exist.
+Donated capital assets are valued at acquisition value on the date donated.
 Capital asset purchases in excess of \$5,000 are capitalized if they have an expected useful life of three years or more.